 March- Hooray, Spring is here at last!

-Make the most of longer days and warming soil to prepare your garden for the growing season.
+Make the most of longer days to prepare your garden for the growing season.
 Its all systems go!

 Get cracking and complete any jobs that had to be abandoned last month due to bad weather.

 Now is a good time to move evergreen shrubs such as Choisya, Hebe and Pittosporum.
 As the soil begins to warm up, roots will be able to re-establish quickly.

 Most evergreen shrubs can be pruned just before growth starts in mid-spring.
 Delay pruning spring-flowering evergreen shrubs until after they have flowered, otherwise this year's display will be lost.